jackcavanaugh/mc-nucleation-confinement/README.md

 # mc_nucleation_confinement
-Monte Carlo simulation implemented in MATLAB to demonstrate probabilistic range of nucleation events over time across an ensemble of independent droplet reactors
+Monte Carlo simulation implemented in MATLAB to demonstrate the probability distribution of nucleation events over time across an ensemble of independent droplet reactors.